rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 Classification assigns data points to predefined categories.
 A simple method is **$k$-Nearest Neighbors** which relies on a training set that is already classified:

 1. Compute distances (e.g. Euclidean) from the new data point to all points in the training set.
-2. Identify the $k$ nearest neighbors.
+2. Identify the $k$ nearest neighbors, where $k$ is a predefined number.
 3. Assign the most common class among those $k$ neighbors to the new data point.

 > [!TIP]